The Family Madrigal: Lyrics and composition

 "The Family Madrigal" is a vallenato tune, driven by Colombian folk instruments such as an accordion, caja vallenata and guacharaca.
 Mirabel performs the song to introduce the film's core characters—the Madrigal family—and their magical "gifts" to the audience.
 Miranda stated the song was inspired by "Belle", the opening song in Beauty and the Beast (1991).
 The melody of Abuela's verse is the same as that of "Dos Oruguitas".

 Critical reception

 Billboard writer Katie Atkinson called the song an "impossibly peppy" track.
-ScreenRant critic Jeremy Crabb praised its catchy melody and said it "does a good job introducing each character of the family and the abilities they possess", while the same website's Martyn Warren said "it's an energetic and fun song that is sure to be one that anyone will surely dance."
+ScreenRant critic Jeremy Crabb praised its catchy melody and said it "does a good job introducing each character of the family and the abilities they possess", while the same website's Martyn Warren said "it's an energetic and fun song that is sure to be one that anyone will surely dance, or at the very least, smile along with."
 Drew Taylor of The Wrap wrote the song delivers "what is essentially exposition in the catchiest way possible.